UKCloud/documentation/articles/openstack/ostack-faq.md

 Increasing instance size may result in the instance being billed at a higher rate.

 Additional volume storage can be allocated instantly and will be billed on a per GiB basis.

+The instance will be rebooted as part of the resize operation.

 ### What is the speed of each vCPU?